sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

 "reserveanimalname" of type "Adoptable Animal", then using "Create Person" on an incoming form submission will create a reservation for the new person to that animal.

+If you want to allow a person to apply for more than one animal, then you can add fields called reserveanimalname2, reserveanimalname3, etc.

 The reservation will link the new person and the animal record.
 That link can be viewed under the movement tab of the person or animal, and you can view all